Top things to do in the Lehigh Valley

 The Holiday Inn Express, Bethlehem, PA is located just of I-78, convenient for travelers but with easy access to all the things to do in the Lehigh Valley.
 The hotel, located at 2201 Cherry Lane, offers rooms and suites, free wifi and, depending on the package, breakfast is included.

-The historic Hotel Bethlehem is in the heart of the Moravian village part of town.
+The historic Hotel Bethlehem, which I mentioned early in this article, is in the heart of the Moravian village part of town.
 The hotel was rated one of the best historic hotels by USA Today, offering upscale charm that is true to its history.
 It’s conveniently located in the heart of historic Bethlehem, a premier option for people visiting Lehigh Valley, PA.

 Pin it for later